-- The only curable treatment is surgical removal of all cancer and a pancreatic transplant; however, most patients are not eligible for a pancreas transplant.
+- The only curative treatment is surgical removal of all cancer and a pancreatic transplant; however, most patients are not eligible for a pancreas transplant.

 - Chemotherapy after surgery can lower the chances of the cancer returning.

 - Chemotherapy for metastatic pancreatic cancer can extend life and improve the quality of life for people with the disease.

 - Patients diagnosed with pancreatic cancer are encouraged to seek out clinical trials to improve pancreatic cancer treatment.

 - Many organizations exist to help provide information and support for patients and families fighting pancreatic cancer.

 What is the pancreas, and what is the function of the pancreas?

 The pancreas is an organ in the abdomen that sits in front of the spine above the level of the belly button.
-It performs two main functions: first, it makes insulin, a hormone that regulates blood sugar levels, and second: it makes enzymes, which help break down proteins, fats, and carbohydrates (an exocrine function).
+It performs two main functions.
+First, it makes insulin, a hormone that regulates blood sugar levels; and second, it makes enzymes which help break down proteins, fats, and carbohydrates (an exocrine function).
 The enzymes help digestion by chopping proteins into smaller parts so that they can be more easily absorbed by the body and used for energy.
 Enzymes leave the pancreas via a system of tubes called "ducts" that connect the pancreas to the intestines where the enzymes mix with ingested food.
 The pancreas sits deep in the belly and is in close proximity to many important structures such as the small intestine (the duodenum) and the bile ducts, as well as important blood vessels and nerves.